virtao/GoSTPT/README.md

-# SublimeTextProjectTemplate
+# Golang Sublime Text Project Template
-A sublime text project template.
+A sublime text project template for golang.

 Rename the `ProjectTemplate.sublime-project` for the target project name.